cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 </ExpansionPanel>

-You can find your `chain_id` in your output, which in our build happens to be called `test-chain-rT4wZY`.
+You can find your `chain_id` in your output which in our build happens to be called `test-chain-rT4wZY`.
 Make a note of the one you have as you will need it later to determine the chain ID by passing it to `simapp` via the flag `--chain-id`.

 You can inspect the initial configuration with: